Everything You Need to Know to Expertly Exfoliate Your Lips

 Regular Exfoliation Will Benefit Your Lips in 3 Ways:

 Removes Dead Skin to Optimize Cell Turnover

-By gently sloughing off dead skin cells, smooth and fresh skin is revealed.
-Immediately, you may notice that your lipstick or other lip products glide on much easier and show improved wear.
-But a smoother lipstick application is only an immediate perk.
-Over time, consistently exfoliating dead skin or dead cells can also help lessen the appearance of discoloration or dark spots on the lips, since you’re constantly making room for new, even-toned skin to be revealed.3
+Instead of allowing dead skin to accumulate on the lips, gently exfoliating your lips sloughs off dead skin cells, uncovering smooth and fresh skin.
+Consistently exfoliating dead skin or dead cells can also help lessen the appearance of discoloration or dark spots on the lips, since you’re constantly making room to reveal new, even-toned skin.

 Smooths Out And Plumps Up The Appearance Of Lips

 Exfoliating lips helps stimulate blood flow to the lip area.
 This encourages the appearance of plumper, healthier lips by sending vital nutrients where you need them most.

 Helps Keep Lips Hydrated

 Remember to always follow up exfoliation with moisturizing lip care.
 Exfoliating your lips will remove the dry layer of skin that blocks moisture from getting deep into your lips, paving the way for your lips to stay soft, healthy, and moisturized.

 How Do I Exfoliate My Lips?